Audi E_Station

 Zero-Carbon Prototype

 The E_Station was conceived as a prototype for a zero-carbon architectural future.
 The system harnessed solar energy through a series of tubes, some embedded with algae, to generate power.
 The energy produced was designed to fuel both the building and Audi’s electric E-Tron vehicles — pointing to an integrated ecological vision of architecture and mobility.
+Inside, the Audi PB18 e-Tron concept supercar was displayed within the ring structure, framing a new typology of urban space where electric vehicles could be recharged within a social and public gathering environment.

 A New Paradigm

 Beyond its functional ambitions, the project stood as a powerful public statement about the role of architecture in reducing carbon impact.
 Asymptote’s design signaled a new aesthetic and technological paradigm for sustainable architecture — one that merges kinetic systems, material innovation, and energy performance into a single, elegant architectural expression.
+The steel structure was fabricated and assembled by metron eging GmbH, with Bathke Geisel Architekten serving as execution architects.